 MATH 3020 Applied Statistics (3 credits) An introductory course in the use of descriptive and inferential statistics.
 Topics include graphical and numerical descriptive measures, probability, common random variables and their distributions, sampling procedures, confidence intervals, and hypothesis testing (including tests for independence and goodness of fit).
-Prerequisites: MATH 1030 or higher.
+Prerequisite: MATH 1030 or higher.

-MATH 3020H Applied Statistics Honors (3 credits) This course includes the use of descriptive and inferential statistics.
-Topics cover graphical and numerical descriptive measures, probability, common random variables and their distributions, sampling procedures, confidence intervals, and hypothesis testing including test for independence and goodness of fit.
-This course also covers simple and multiple regressions, diagnostics, testing, and nonparametric tests.
-Prerequisites: Math 1030, Honors students only.
+MATH 3020H Applied Statistics Honors (3 credits) An introductory course in the use of descriptive and inferential statistics.
+Topics include graphical and numerical descriptive measures, probability, common random variables and their distributions, sampling procedures, confidence intervals, and hypothesis testing (including tests for independence and goodness of fit).
+Prerequisites: MATH 1030 or higher, Honors students only.